ivaann2706/lemoncode-module2-languages-exercises/README.md

 - 01 deliverables: exercises to evaluate
 - 02 challenges: exercises to go one step further

 The repository structure is designed to comment or uncomment those parts that you want to execute or skip easily.
+By default, only deliverable exercises are run.
+You can change this behaviour from the **index.ts** file.

-Before starting the project it is necessary to install its dependencies.
+Before starting the project, it is necessary to install its dependencies.
 To do this, run the following command:

 ```
 yarn install